olaoluwa-hub/portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*

 **- ✅ Technical Skills**
 Advanced Excel | Power BI | Python | SQL